 This chapter focuses on the emergence of user-centred and participatory Scandinavian design ideas and practices in 1970s Sweden.
 Many of the concepts and methods still highly present – supported as well as contested – in contemporary design stem from the turn towards collaborative designing through the late 1960s and early 1990s.

 However, in Nordic design history, these radical changes in design practice have been more or less invisible.
-This chapter argues that a shift in perspective is needed in design history in order to address this design historical gap, while also highlighting the historicity embedded in contemporary practices of design.
+A shift in perspective is required to address this historical gap.

-The second example discusses how participatory design was called into being as challenges of designers’ and users’ co-development of computer-based work tools expanded ideas of what design was, how and with whom designing took place, and with what kinds of materials.
+The two examples: The first highlights how ergonomic user-centred design methods expanded the role of designers and designing in relation to users.
+The second discusses the challenges of designers’ and users’ co-development expanded ideas of what design was, how and with whom designing took place, and with what kinds of materials.